-- Only a small number of control commands are sent during the Internet access, which incurs few traffic fees.
+- Only a small number of commands are sent over the Internet, which incurs few traffic fees.

-Note Make sure that the disk where the installation directory resides has available space because running logs and execution files are stored in this directory.
+Note Make sure that enough space is available in the installation directory because both operational logs and an executable file are saved in the installation directory.